dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-uh okay well I think there's
+okay well I think there's
 a long way that you could push things a long way with this formal stuff and when the tool when the tools are right